pydantic/logfire/release/README.md

 ### Prerequisites:

-* gh cli is installed - see installation instructions [here](https://docs.github.com/en/github-cli/github-cli/quickstart) Run gh auth login to authenticate with GitHub, which is needed for the API calls made in the release process.
+* gh CLI is installed - see installation instructions [here](https://docs.github.com/en/github-cli/github-cli/quickstart) Run gh auth login to authenticate with GitHub, which is needed for the API calls made in the release process.

 1. Check out a new branch for the release (perhaps name it `release-v{VERSION}`).